 7. Union Institute and University

-Union Institute and University was established in 1964 and specializes in adult distance learning options.
+Union Institute and University were established in 1964 and specialize in adult distance learning options.
 UI & U was founded for research activity regarding interrelated social relevant issues.
-Union Institute and University offers degree programs at all academic levels.
+Union Institute and University offer degree programs at all academic levels.
 UI & U’s first doctoral students began their inaugural class in 1970.

 Highlight: Union Institute and University operates satellite learning centers in the states of California and Florida.

-Degree: BA in Psychology – Forensic Psychology concentratio
+Degree: BA in Psychology – Forensic Psychology concentration

 8. Louisiana State University of Alexandria